 There are times when you might observe warning signs that a seizure is about to occur.

 Treatment might include antiepileptic medication and a variety of meds designed to help with convulsions, after investigations into the underlying cause have been conducted.

 Hypothyroidism occurs when the dog’s body doesn’t make enough thyroid hormone.

 Treatment is lifelong.
 It includes specific medication and dietary restrictions (usually reduced fat), and your vet will carefully monitor your dog’s condition.
 The hormones that your Aussie is lacking are given synthetically, and the dose tends to need adjusting throughout your dog’s life.

 Don’t let this list put you off the Australian Shepherd if you feel that this breed will be the perfect dog for you and your family.
-You won’t find any purebred dog without a laundry list of health conditions, and overall, the Aussie is a robust and healthy breed.
+You won’t find many purebred dogs without a laundry list of health conditions, and overall, the Aussie is a robust and generally healthy breed.

 Having this information can help you make a more well-informed decision about the Aussie, so you can spend many meaningful years with this amazing breed.